 T.I. (ft.
 Big K.R.I.T.) – I’m Flexin’

 Have you ever had someone you’ve repeatedly stood up for?
 Someone you were sure had it in them to turn it all around one day, if they were just given ample support to do so?
 That was the situation with myself and rapper T.I.
 I became a Tip fan back in ’06 when he was heard all over the radio asking people “What you know about that?”
 I fell in love with his flow, synth beats, and edginess.
-I defended T.I Vs. T.I.P., even thought I eventually admitted it was mediocre.
+I defended T.I Vs. T.I.P., even thought I eventually admitted it was completely meh.
 I even stood up for him and rooted for him to turn things around after he got caught purchasing semi-automatic weapons.
 I bumped Paper Trail like crazy, and I bumped his music when he was locked up.
 I told people Trap Muzik was a classic.
-I went to see Takers in theatres.
+I went to see “Takers” in theatres.
 I denied that his “talking down a jumper” was a stunt.
 When he got locked up again, I allowed myself a period of anger and disgust before I hopped right back on the T.I. train.
 I then heavily anticipated his release from prison.
 I stuck up for him on Twitter and Facebook when he had that whole luxury bus debacle.

 Then I heard “I’m Flexin’.”